Docker Interview Questions and Answers

 The architecture of docker will contain a Docket engine runs primarily on a server-client software with following important parts.
 They are:

-- The command for docker, which is actually the server with a long run named as daemon process.
+The command for docker, which is actually the server with a long run named as a daemon process.

 The daemon process is the docker engine, which is the server.
 With identical or distant host, both the docker engine and its clients have to be run using the commands CLI and REST API.